Varanasi (film)

-Varanasi (Telugu: వారణాసి; styled in official material as Vāranāsi) is an upcoming Indian Telugu-language epic action adventure film directed by S. S. Rajamouli, who co-wrote the screenplay with V. Vijayendra Prasad.
-Produced by Sri Durga Arts and Showing Business, the film stars Mahesh Babu, Priyanka Chopra, and Prithviraj Sukumaran in the lead roles.
+Varanasi is an upcoming Indian Telugu-language action-adventure film directed by S. S. Rajamouli, who co-wrote the film with V. Vijayendra Prasad and S. S. Kanchi.
+Produced by Sri Durga Arts and Showing Business, the film stars Mahesh Babu in a dual role alongside Priyanka Chopra and Prithviraj Sukumaran.
+The plot follows the adventures of Rudhra (Babu) as the city of Varanasi faces the impending arrival of an asteroid, with the narrative spanning across several timelines.

-Rajamouli conceived the film as a globetrotting action adventure rooted in Indian cultural themes, drawing inspiration from the structure and emotional tone of classic adventure cinema.
+Rajamouli conceived the film as a globetrotting adventure rooted in Indian cultural themes, drawing inspiration from the structure and emotional tone of classic adventure cinema.
 (Note: Rajamouli mentioned the Indiana Jones franchise, especially Raiders of the Lost Ark, as the inspiration.)
 Initial discussions for a collaboration with Mahesh Babu began in 2010, but the project materialised only after the completion of RRR (2022).
-The film, developed by Rajamouli, Vijayendra Prasad, S. S. Kanchi, S. Gopal Reddy and Deva Katta, was formally launched with a puja in January 2025, and principal photography commenced the following month in Hyderabad.
-Production later moved to Tanzania, Kenya and Odisha.

-Before the official title was announced in November 2025, it was referred to in the media as SSMB29, as it is Mahesh Babu's 29th film as a lead actor, and was also known under its tentative title Globetrotter.
-With an estimated production budget of ₹1200 crore excluding marketing, it is set to be the one of the most expensive Indian movies of all time.
-The film has music composed by M. M. Keeravani, with production design by Mohan Bingi, cinematography by P. S. Vinod, editing by Bikkina Thammiraju and visual effects by V. Srinivas Mohan.
+The film was formally launched in January 2025, and principal photography commenced the following month in Hyderabad.
+Filming took place extensively in Hyderabad, in addition to Odisha and Kenya.
+It is also the first Indian film and the fourth film in the world to shoot in Antarctica.
+With an estimated budget of ₹1,400 crore, it is set to become one of the most expensive Indian films ever made.
+The film has music composed by M. M. Keeravani, cinematography by P. S. Vinod, and visual effects by V. Srinivas Mohan.

-Varanasi is scheduled to be released in 2027 in standard and IMAX formats.
+Varanasi is scheduled to be theatrically released on 7 April 2027, coinciding with the festival of Ugadi.
+It is the first non-English language film to be shot in the 1.43:1 IMAX format.

+Premise

+Varanasi follows the adventures of Rudhra as the city of Varanasi in India faces the impending threat of an asteroid.
+The narrative moves across multiple yugas — from Treta Yuga to Kali Yuga — and also spans across continents, from Africa to Antarctica.